coozywana/StaticDelivr/FAQ.md

 ## I need guaranteed 100% uptime.
 Should I use cdn.rawgit.com?

-No. RawGit is a free, best-effort service and cannot provide any uptime or support guarantees, even for the CDN.
+No. StaticDelivr is a free, best-effort service and cannot provide any uptime or support guarantees, even for the CDN.

 While I do my best to keep things running, things sometimes go wrong.
 Sometimes